 All or any portion of the Annual Information as well as required audited financial statements may be incorporated therein by specific cross-reference to any other documents which have been filed with (a) EMMA or (b) the Securities and Exchange Commission (the SEC).
-Annual Information for any fiscal year containing any amended operating data or financial information for such fiscal year shall explain, in narrative form, the reasons for such amendment and the impact of the change on the type of operating data or financial information being provided for such fiscal year.
+Annual Information for any fiscal year containing any amended operating data or financial information for such fiscal year shall explain, in narrative form, the reasons for such amendment and the impact of the change on the type of operating data or financial information in the Annual Information being provided for such fiscal year.
 If a change in accounting principles is included in any such amendment, such information shall present a comparison between the financial statements or information prepared on the basis of the amended accounting principles and those prepared on the basis of the former accounting principles.
-Such comparison shall include a qualitative discussion of the differences in the accounting principles and the impact of the change in the accounting principles on the presentation of the financial information.
+Such comparison shall include a qualitative discussion of the differences in the accounting principles and the impact of the change in the accounting principles and the impact of the change in the accounting principles and the impact of the change in the accounting principles and the impact of the change in the accounting principles and the impact of the change in the accounting principles on the presentation of the financial information.
 To the extent feasible, such comparison shall also be quantitative.
 A notice of any such change in accounting principles shall be sent to EMMA.

-MTA will undertake, for the benefit of holders of the Subseries 2012G-1 Bonds, to provide or cause to be provided:
+MTA will undertake, for the benefit of holders of the Subseries 2020B-1 Bonds, to provide or cause to be provided:

-- 1. to EMMA, in a timely manner not in excess of 10 business days after the occurrence of the event, notice of any of the events listed under the caption "CONTINUING DISCLOSURE" in this remarketing circular with respect to the Subseries 2012G-1 Bonds, and - 2. to EMMA, in a timely manner, notice of a failure to provide any Annual Information required by such undertaking or any required audited financial statements of any of the Related Transportation Entities.
+- 1. to EMMA, in a timely manner not in excess of 10 business days after the occurrence of the event, notice of any of the events listed under the caption "CONTINUING DISCLOSURE" in this remarketing circular with respect to the Subseries 2020B-1 Bonds, and - 2. to EMMA, in a timely manner, notice of a failure to provide any Annual Information required by such undertaking or any required audited financial statements of any of the Related Transportation Entities.